apache/cordova-docs/markdown/phonegap/accelerometer/accelerometer.md

 Accelerometer
 =============

-> The `accelerometer` object provides access to the device's motion sensor.
+> Capture device motion in the x, y, and z directions.

 Methods
 -------